 If you have found yourself reading this article you’re likely doing just that.

 A lot of people go to university these days to study up on the field of work they wish to enter in the not-too-distant future.
 It is often seen as a launch pad that can lead you into a field of work you’re passionate about, or have a particular interest in.
 The options are pretty much limitless as you can study just about anything now.

 Whether or not university will actually land you your dream job is another matter, but it certainly doesn’t harm your chances in finding employment.
 So, if you’re looking to work for a company before going on to run your very own, you may want to get the degree in the bag first.
 Just make sure you’re choosing a course that you’ll enjoy and actually learn something useful from.

 If an employee sees a relevant degree listed on your resume, they will at the very least understand that can commit to something and work hard to accomplish personal goals.
 Employees are always on the hunt for hard-working and determined individuals, so it may help you to land a job you’re keen on getting.

-It will increase the size of your social groups
+Increase the size of your social groups

 The chances are while you are studying at university, you’ll make a whole group of new friends.
 These peers you start to develop relationships with will likely have similar interests to you and end up working in a similar field, simply due to you all being on the same course.
 With that in mind, you should try to consider the fact that these friendships will probably be long lasting and could even help you along the way in your career.